 Lira Or Euro

-In shops, prices are set in Turkish lira, but some scrupulous traders will take your credit cards and process the sale in euros.
+In shopping malls, prices are set in Turkish Lira, but some card terminals may offer to charge your card in euros instead (dynamic currency conversion).
 Needless to say, the difference is drastic.
-You can avoid the charade by always paying in cash.
+You can avoid the charade by always paying in cash, which Turkish people like anyway.

 Free Food

 Another way tourists are swindled is through the restaurant scam.
 Let’s say you go to a restaurant, review the menu, and order food.
-Your waiter comes over with a dish you haven’t ordered but insists you try.
+Your waiter comes over with a dish you haven’t ordered, but he insists you try it.
 You might think it’s free, but it’s not.
 If you read reviews online and ask what’s included in the dish before ordering, you can avoid being scammed by restaurants.

-Natural disasters are impossible to prevent, but keeping up with storm and snow weather forecasts and the news may help you stay safe.
+Natural disasters are impossible to prevent, but staying up to date on storm and snow forecasts and the news may help you stay safe.

 If you’re caught in an Earthquake, flood, or snowstorm in Turkey, listen to the local authorities and follow their safety instructions.